 Home charging while taking longer will likely result in less degradation.Electric Car Home Charging Guide

 BYD Atto 3 Charging using Public DC charging stations

-The BYD Atto 3 can be charged using all the major charging networks except Tesla Superchargers and some select Tesla destination chargers.
+The BYD Atto 3 can be charged using all the major charging networks including some Tesla Superchargers and some select Tesla destination chargers.